fizasayyed/Metaverse-Final/README.md

 ## How to mint NFT?
 -Switch to Goerli Network in Metamask
 - Go to the contract 👆
-- Go to Write Contract
+- Click on Connect to Web3
 - Go to the 2nd Option (Mint)
 - Add mint amount (Minimum: 0 ETH)
 - Add amount of NFTs to be minted